-The research quality in Spain is uneven, but my perception is that in some areas we do not have much to envy to the top players in the European Union.
-I mean scientifically.
-As regards to all other aspects numerical methods, stochastic processes, PDE analysis, nonlinear dynamics, statistical diagnosis, signal processing, time series analysis, data filtering and assimilation, ...
+Mathematics plays a fundamental role in climate challenges working with a set of complex equations that simulate the Earth's behaviour.
+For instance, to unravel the causes of climate change and make predictions about the future climate a weather and climate modelling and forecasting is required.
+And they have a strong mathematical base.
+We use numerical methods, stochastic processes, PDE analysis, nonlinear dynamics, statistical diagnosis, signal processing, time series analysis, data filtering and assimilation, ...
 Mathematics are a valuable tool to squeeze useful information out of the available observation data and the mathematical simulations help us to play with different scenarios in order to estimate the possible consequences of specific actions.